Tech4Good Call for Proposals

 Submission Process

-• Applicants will progress through two stages of evaluation.
+Applicants will progress through three steps:

 Timeframe to Use Funds, Assessment & Reporting